Hundreds of Oregon protesters delay ICE buses detaining 2 men for hours: report

 "If they're going to take people from a sanctuary city, they need to have proper documentation of that,” he said.
 “We have not seen any warrants for their arrest."

-Those who know the detainees said the men have lived there for years.
+Those who know the detainees said the men have lived there for years, according to KTVZ-TV.

-“U.S. Immigration and Customs Enforcement (ICE) fully respects the rights of all people to voice their opinion peacefully without interference,” ICE Regional Public Affairs Officer Tanya Romain said in a statement to KTVZ.
-“ICE officers conduct targeted law enforcement activity and arrests throughout the course of their daily duties…Due to law enforcement sensitivities and officer safety, ICE does not discuss planned operations.”
+“The law enforcement activity in Bend, Oregon is part of U.S. Immigration and Customs Enforcement’s mission to arrest criminal aliens presenting a danger to public safety and take them off the street, ICE The two individuals arrested each had a history of criminal violent behavior," ICE Regional Public Affairs Officer Tanya Roman told Fox News.

 CLICK HERE TO GET THE FOX NEWS APP